ChrisBeaumont/soupy/docs/index.rst

   >>> soup.find_all('td', 'title').each(Q.find('a').text).filter(Q.startswith('B')).val()
   [u'Batman Begins', u'Braveheart', u'Back to the Future']

-This query selects only movies whose titles begin with "The".
+This query selects only movies whose titles begin with "B".

 You can also filter lists using slice syntax ``nodes[::3]``.